Mitsubishi Motors executive stresses importance of alliance with Nissan, Renault

-OKAZAKI, Japan (Reuters) - A top executive at Mitsubishi Motors Corp said on Tuesday that the days of a single automaker being able to develop new technologies on its own were fading, stressing the importance of its alliance with Nissan Motor Co and Renault SA.
+OKAZAKI, Japan (Reuters) - A top executive at Mitsubishi Motors Corp (7211.T) said on Tuesday that the days of a single automaker being able to develop new technologies on its own were fading, stressing the importance of its alliance with Nissan Motor Co (7201.T) and Renault SA (RENA.PA).

 Mitsuhiko Yamashita, an executive vice president at Mitsubishi Motors who once served as Nissan’s top engineer, said the three-way partnership will continue to source more auto components together, while leveraging their ties to develop technologies.